winglang/wing/docs/docs/04-standard-library/01-cloud/bucket.md

 - *Type:* str

-the bucket key that triggered the event.
+The bucket key that triggered the event.

 ---